anyscale/madewithml.github.io/docs/courses/mlops/pipelines.md

 - integration with the ecosystem (data ingestion, processing, etc.)
 - ability to run locally and scale easily

-!!! note
-    We'll be running Airflow locally but we can easily scale it by running on a managed cluster platform where we can run Python, Hadoop, Spark, etc. on large batch processing jobs (AWS' [EMR](https://aws.amazon.com/emr/){:target="_blank"}, Google Cloud's [Dataproc](https://cloud.google.com/dataproc){:target="_blank"}, on-prem hardware, etc.)
+> We'll be running Airflow locally but we can easily scale it by running on a managed cluster platform where we can run Python, Hadoop, Spark, etc. on large batch processing jobs (AWS' [EMR](https://aws.amazon.com/emr/){:target="_blank"}, Google Cloud's [Dataproc](https://cloud.google.com/dataproc){:target="_blank"}, on-prem hardware, etc.)

 ## Airflow